How to Avoid Pickpockets in Europe

 Credit cards are also widely accepted (with the exception of AmEx) and you can get great credit cards with no foreign transaction fees that are perfect for international travel.

 Always keep your backpack and other luggage secure while traveling.
-This is especially important when getting from the airport/train station to your accommodation.
+This is especially important while on trains or public transportation.
 Make sure to lock your zippers with a small luggage lock.
-Some people also like to wear their backpacks facing forward while on transit or walking around in crowded areas.
+Some people also like to wear their backpacks facing forward for extra security.

 Save it to Pinterest: